Applications will be processed on a first-come, first-served basis and are subject to efficiency requirements and program terms and conditions.

 Interest rates may vary so please check with a participating contractor or call SMUD Financing at 1-916-732-5472.

 Choosing a more efficient heat pump water heater can help you reduce your monthly water heating bills.
-Rebate suspended through 2020.
+Rebates up to $2,500.

 Air-sealing and adding insulation are often the most cost-effective ways to improve your home’s energy efficiency.
-Rebate suspended through 2020.
+Rebates up to $3,000.

 How much do upgrades cost?